mansour-dev/FBW6-Lessons/Javascript/JS11/objects/Readme.md

 id : 12
 };
 ```
-**3.** Write a JavaScript function to display the reading status (i.e. display book name, author name and reading status) of the following books.
+**3.** Write a JavaScript function to display the reading status (readStatus property include book title and author) of the following books.
 ```javascript
 let library = [
    {